mickfuzz/phd4/_posts/thesis_chapters/2023-6-5-Methods.md

 This extract from interview data indicates a priority to support the learner to develop independently but to still be very present in the support process.

-**Leveraging the possibilities of emering divisions fo labour:**  While the context of the participants as families involved in home education makes any general claims difficult, these observations support  exist in other research in this domain.
+**Leveraging the possibilities of emerging divisions of labour:**  While the context of the participants as families involved in home education makes any general claims difficult, these observations support  exist in other research in this domain.
 For example, research shows that children have the potential to help parents as technology brokers [@correa_brokering_2015].
 In joint technology work parents can fulfil several,reciprocal roles including, collaborator, resource provider, learner, non-technical consultant and emotional support [@barron_parents_2009].

 Thus, in response to the creative support that parents and siblings provide, facilitators should design learning environments to facilitate these possibilities.
-The work of Roque on FCL provided guidance for helpers in the process to support parents to value and feel confident these roles [@roque_im_2016] in a way which mirrors the use of helpers this phase of my study.
+The work of Roque provides guidance for helpers in the process to support parents to value and feel confident these roles [@roque_im_2016] in a way which mirrors the use of helpers this phase of my study.

 <!--
 PERHAPS MOVE TO CONCLUSION